Maheshpolisetti/prototype-of-tic-tac-toe-/README.md

 Features:

 Two Player Mode: Play with a friend on the same computer.

-Single Player Mode: Play against the computer AI, powered by the Minimax algorithm for optimal moves and challenge.
+Single Player Mode: Play against the computer AI, powered by the ε‑greedy, Minimax algorithm for optimal moves and challenge.

 User-friendly GUI: Easy to use interface designed with Tkinter.

 How to Play: